 In case of conversion from the bondholders, the fair value of the consideration transferred is allocated between the liability component and the equity component.
-The difference between the carrying amount of the debt at the settlement date and the fair value of the debt component is recorded in earnings as a loss on debt extinguishment and reported on the line "Loss on financial instruments, net" of the consolidated statements of income.
-The liability component is measured as the fair value of a similar nonconvertible debt prior to settlement.
-The reacquired equity component is recorded in equity and reported on the line "Additional Paid-in Capital" of the consolidated statement of equity.
+The difference between the carrying amount of the debt at the settlement date and the fair value of the debt component is recorded in earnings as a loss on debt extinguishment and reported in the line "Loss on financial instruments, net" of the consolidated statements of income.
+The liability component is measured as the fair value of a similar non-convertible debt prior to settlement.
+The reacquired equity component is recorded in equity and reported on the line "Additional paid-in capital" of the consolidated statement of equity.